 The problem intensifies because students often lack awareness of these biases.
 They believe their sense of knowing is accurate.
 When told they performed poorly despite feeling prepared, students often attribute the failure to unfair test questions or bad luck rather than recognising their metacognitive error.

-Why Re-Reading Creates Illusions
+Why Re-Reading Creates False Confidence

 Re-reading is among the most popular study strategies, and among the least effective.
 Surveys consistently show that students favour re-reading over more effortful strategies like self-testing.
 The popularity of re-reading likely stems from the powerful fluency illusions it generates.